 Once you have those measurements, you’ll need equipment that is appropriately sized for your application.
 For the powder spray booth, typically you will need 2-3 additional feet around the part so the operator can easily apply powder to the part without walking or spraying outside the booth.

-The powder oven can usually be smaller than the booth, but you still must account for the size of the rack(s) in the oven.
+The powder oven (checkout one from Reliant) can usually be smaller than the booth, but you still must account for the size of the rack(s) in the oven.
 If you are using multiple racks, you will want enough space inside the oven so the racks do not bump against each other and the doors can still be completely closed.

 For example: If your rack of parts is four (4) feet wide, five (5) feet tall, and six (6) feet long, you will want an eight (8) feet wide by ten (10) feet long booth with at least an 8 foot ceiling.
 This will give you two (2) feet all the way around the part, so the operator does not have to move the rack while powder coating.
 The additional height above the rack will allow the powder to go around the parts and not get deposited on the ceiling lights.
 This same rack can go in a six (6) feet high, six (6) feet wide, and eight (8) feet long oven.
 The smaller oven helps to bake the parts more efficiently.